NSW Year 3 English

 These ATAR courses must include at least:

-A student’s ATAR is a rank which is based on an aggregate of scaled marks in 10 units of ATAR courses comprising of:
+A student’s ATAR is a rank that is based on an aggregate of scaled marks in 10 units of ATAR courses comprising of:

 The flowchart below outlines the process of determining your ATAR.